 And now we have terrorists, cartel members, gang members, murderers, rapists, more fentanyl than ever before, other violent criminals all in the country.

-Um, but you do have the I think he's an idiot, but Governor Murphy even saying, oh, yeah, they they're highly sophisticated, and as soon as you put eyes on them, they go dark.
+But you do have the, I think he's an idiot, but Governor Murphy even saying, oh, yeah, they're highly sophisticated.

-All right, so even the governor, even all these elected representatives in New Jersey, either they've been bamboozled also into what a mirage or imaging.
+So even the governor, even all these elected representatives in New Jersey, either they've been bamboozled also into what a mirage or imaging.

-Here's here's why I'm suspicious.
+Here's why I'm suspicious.

-It's it's one or two things here.
+It's one or two things here.

 It's either they don't know, and that's the scarier scenario for me.

-and that they're flying at low altitudes, and they're flying over sensitive areas, and they don't know.
+and that they're flying at low altitudes and they're flying over sensitive areas and they don't know.

 That is the scarier scenario to me.

-It may end up being something that they themselves are involved in, and and maybe they want to keep it top secret.
+It may end up being something that they themselves are involved in, and maybe they want to keep it top secret.

 I can't imagine any scenario where they would be flying these things over populated areas, though.